-All effort is made during processing to remove instances of pixel smearing and distortion, though some minor occurrences may remain.
+Although effort is made during processing to remove instances of pixel smearing and distortion, occurrences may remain within the imagery products.
+Data products processed to the Essential processing specification are highly likely to contain instances of pixel smearing and distortion.